 Medieval History in the News

-Thanks for visiting the website for Medieval Europe: A Short History.
-You'll find lots of useful resources here--bibliographies, web links, maps, timelines, and more.
-You'll also find some stuff that is just plain fun.
+Thanks for visiting.
+You'll find lots of useful resources here, as well as stuff that is just plain fun.
 My personal favorite is Amusing Links and Other Medieval Pleasures.
-I hope this website will help you and entertain you.

 Judith M. Bennett

 The tabs above (top right) take you to the main sections of the website.
 In addition, be sure to check out these shorter sections:

 - How to Read the Textbook will help you do just that.

 - Test Yourself provides multiple choice questions for each chapter.

 - Understanding Your History Professor offers a brief introduction to how History works.